Open-UDC/lud/README.md

  * create your identity for the OpenUDC web of trust (udid2)
  * registering that identity for participating to the monetary community.

-Before running lud you should have created your GnuPG key pair.

-An Internet connection is required, for most of the functionality.

 -----

 **[OpenUDC] (http://openudc.org)** is an open protocol for creating